pftanavit/OTJ-SIT/Extras/k8s-pods.md

 ### Container States

 As well as the phase of the Pod overall, Kubernetes tracks the state of each container inside a Pod.
 You can use container lifecycle hooks to trigger events to run at certain points in a container's lifecycle.
-A container can be in one of the four states below.
+A container can be in one of the three states below.

 |Container State|Description|